biburges/Speech-to-Robot-Commands/ReadME1.md

 ## Milestones/Schedule Checklist
 {What are the tasks that you need to complete?
 Who is going to do them?
 When will they be completed?}
 - [x] Complete this proposal document.  *Due Feb.
 28*
-- [ ] Successfully setup speechrecognition python speech recog. module *Due April 7*
+- [x] Successfully setup speechrecognition VOSK environment and dependencies *Due April 7*
-- [ ] Successfully extract text from speech with as much noise dampening as possible *Due April 10*
+- [x] Successfully extract text from speech via VOSK *Due April 10*
-- [ ] Successfully setup an LLM *Due April 12*
+- [x] Successfully setup an OLLAMA *Due April 12*
-- [ ] Successfully interface LLM with output from Python Speech recognition via live feed *Due April 13*
+- [x] Successfully interface LLM with output from VOSK via live feed *Due April 13*
 - [ ] Setup Gazebo successfully *Due April 17*
 - [ ] Setup simulated robot car *Due April 19*
 - [ ] Interface LLM outputs with Gazebo topics for car movement *Due April 30*